- Backplane PCBs: Introduction

 A high speed backplane has good impedance matched connectors over it.
 In general a backplane has around 50 impedance controlled differential pairs per square inch.
 So the total differential pair length approaches to 500 pairs in a plane.The high density SMD and through-hole connectors allow smaller PCB size but they need many blind press-fit insertion and extraction of daughter cards from it.
 It harmsdurability of PCB.
 The manufacturerconstraint arises to maintain a hole-locations and geometry of connectors as well as maintaining the signal integrity throughout the PCB.

 Layer registration in high speed high density PCBs causes low accuracy during copper etching, lamination, drilling and dimensional stability.
 The signal integrity and PCB yield at smaller sizes becomes more challenging for manufacturer.

 - Aspect Ratio

 Aspect ratio is the ratio of drill size to PCB thickness.
-Dense signals routing,higher copper layers count, and high vias and connector through-holes count in a backplane makes itsaspect ratio high that leads manufacturingdifficulties.PCB design engineers strive to maintain an acceptable ratio figure effective for PCB assembly and durability.
+Dense signals routing,higher copper layers count, and high vias and connector through-holes count in a backplane makes itsaspect ratio high that leads manufacturingdifficulties.PCB design engineers strive to maintain an acceptable ratio figure effective for PCB assembly china and durability.
 Manufacturers are pushedto manufacture PCBs with 10:1 aspect ratio.
 However, 6:1 aspect ratio is a common number.

 Other common problems which are related to backplane PCBs manufacturing of backplane PCBs are CAF (copper anodic filament), impractical stackups (such as odd-numbered layers PCB design), thickness control of PCB and high-pressure compression, incomplete manufacturing information, incorrect blind and buried vias placement, improper layer-pairs, environmental impacts on PCB core and pre-preg materials, stringentrequirementsforced by international body regulations.